 A juicy topic: fruit traits, diversification rates, and the evolution of tropical rain forest diversity

-I am currently doing a postdoc at the Institute for Biodiversity and Ecosystem Dynamics (IBED) at the University of Amsterdam, working on fruit traits, frugivory and diversification in the palms (Arecaceae) together with Daniel Kissling, Bill Baker, Jens-Christian Svenning, Thomas Couvreur, among others.
+I am currently doing a postdoc in the Biogeography and Macroecology (BIOMAC) group at the Institute for Biodiversity and Ecosystem Dynamics (IBED) at the University of Amsterdam.
+I investigate fruit traits, frugivory and diversification in the palm (Arecaceae) family together with Daniel Kissling, Bill Baker, Jens-Christian Svenning, Thomas Couvreur, among others.